 The mass SMS text message service offers bulk SMS services to end consumers with competitive pricing.
-Beijing Technology retains a license from the Ministry of Industry and Information Technology to operate SMS and MMS business in the PRC.
+Beijing Technology retains a license from the MIIT to operate SMS and MMS business in the PRC.
 Similar to the mobile payment and recharge business, Beijing Technology is required to make a deposit or bulk purchase in advance and has secured business customers that will utilize Beijing Technology's SMS integrated platform to send bulk SMS text messages monthly.
 Beijing Technology has the capability to manage and track the entire process, including guiding the Company's customer to meet government's guidelines on messages composed, until the SMS messages have been delivered successfully.